 In some regions of the globe, coffee is called mud.
-This name refers to the Turkish/Israeli coffee.
-It is called so because the coffee grounds are not exactly water soluble, giving a grainy precipitate that looks like mud.
+This name refers to Turkish/Israeli coffee.
+It is called so because the coffee grounds are not exactly water-soluble, giving a grainy precipitate that looks like mud.

 Why is coffee called cupped lightning?

 Tea-lovers trying coffee for the first time report it to be an experience.
 Some people have described the sensation as being struck by lightning, giving rise to the term “cupped lightning.”